Computer Information Systems Certificate

 BCS 301 Systems Analysis and Design

 This course explores the major issues in the analysis and design of a system, including methods of data collection, information requirements analysis and the analysis process.
 Emphasis is placed on the importance of the user in the design process and focuses on approaches that improve the successful implementation of a computer system.
 Topics include general systems theory, Systems Development Life Cycle, data flow diagrams, data dictionary, hardware and software evaluation, feasibility analysis, CASE tools and prototyping.
 Students are required to work in teams and demonstrate their skill in using project management and diagramming application software.
+Note: Students cannot get credit for BCS 301 and BCS 301W; BCS 301W can be used to fulfill the writing intensive requirement.
 Prerequisite(s): EGL 101, BCS 260, BCS 300, and (BCS 230 or CSC 211), all with a grade of C or higher and Junior Level Status.

 BUS 109 Management Theories and Practices